-prepared for the NMDOT (https://gps.unm.edu/gps assets/tru data/Crash-Reports/Annual-Reports/annual-report-2018.pdf), Santa Fe County was ranked as the 6th NM county with the highest fatalities (0.9) per 100 million VMT in 2018.
+SFMPA BASELINE DATA: DESIRED TREND: According to UNM's annual crash reports prepared for the NMDOT (https://gps.unm.edu/gps_assets/tru_data/Crash- Reports/Annual-Reports/annual-report-2018.pdf), Santa Fe County was ranked as the 6 th NM county with the highest fatalities (0.9) per 100 million VMT in 2018.
 Please note that while the SFMPA is within county boundaries, the county is larger than the SFMPA.
 All 18 of the fatalities that were recorded in Santa Fe County occurred in the SFMPA.
+SANTA FE MPO TARGET: STATEWIDE TARGET: SFMPO has adopted the NMDOT target rate of 1.429 fatalities per 100 million Vehicle Miles Traveled (VMT) and will work in partnership with the State and other regions to achieve the target.
+The NMDOT 2020 target rate of fatalities is 1.429 fatalities per 100 million VMT.
+This target is consistent with the Highway Safety Program.
+The State appears to be on track to reach its target, reporting 1.44 fatalities per 100 million VMT.